andywalsh/aboutme/README.md

 About Me

-I live in the United States
-I am passionate about technology
+I live in Belgium and I am passionate about technology